vjoel/tupelo/doc/strange-loop.md

 I'll show how tupelo manages child clients and briefly mention the built-in features for starting remote clients and using ssh tunnels.

+I'll also discuss how to mitigate the potential resource consumption problems of naive use of Tupelo.
+One technique that Tupelo has built-in support for is subspaces.

 I'll explain why I call the current implementation a prototype: first, because it is in ruby, and, second, because it has a single point of failure, so is not highly available.
 However, that SPoF, which is the message sequencer, can be replaced with a Paxos cluster, just as Calvin does, to increase availability with a latency trade-off.
 Tupelo and Calvin are both strongly consistent systems and so, by the CAP theorem, cannot compete on availability terms with eventually consistent systems like Dynamo, Riak, Cassandra, and Serf.
+I won't make this talk a general distributed systems talk; I won't explain CAP, FLP, etc.

 Even as a prototype, Tupelo has some possible applications: batch processing with complex dataflow switching and subtask orchestration, for example.

-I'll also discuss how to mitigate the potential resource consumption problems of naive use of Tupelo.
-One technique that Tupelo has built-in support for is subspaces.

 ## Related talks